sww1235/edc-mux-board/README.md

 ## TODO

--   review capacitor sizing for LAN9514 PLL caps, look at RPi schematic
+-   review capacitor sizing for LAN9514 PLL caps, look at RPi schematic Check
+-   all mosfets and other larger chips, especially around HDMI connector for potentially smaller versions.

 ## References